andrecasal/javascript-naming-cheatsheet/README.md

 ## Avoid contractions

-Do **not** use contractions.
+Do **not** use contractions, except for the established ones: `min`, `max` and `prev`.
 They contribute to nothing but decreased readability of the code.
 Finding a short, descriptive name may be hard, but contraction is not an excuse for not doing so.

 ```js
 /* Bad */